nodejs/node/doc/api/n-api.md

 a Node.js version which supports the N-API version shown in `N-API version:` or higher.
-When using a Node.js version that does not support the `N-API version:` listed or if there is no `N-API version:` listed, then the API will only be available if you include `#define NAPI_EXPERIMENTAL`.
+When using a Node.js version that does not support the `N-API version:` listed or if there is no `N-API version:` listed, then the API will only be available if
+`#define NAPI_EXPERIMENTAL`.
 If an API is not available and you are using a version of Node.js which is later than `added in:` this is most likely the reason for the apparent absence.